arundurvasula/assembler-compare/vga-notes.md

 =========
 6/17/2014

-- Two different VelvetOptimiser runs.
+- Two different VelvetOptimiser runs:
     - Optimizing for n50 and length of contigs:

             Final optimised assembly details: